slinga-homebrew/Flickys-Flock/README.md

 - interact with the menus
 - pause/display the score with the Start button
 - clear scores with the Z button (at the pause screen)
-- press ABC+Start to reset the game
+- press ABC + Start to reset the game

 ## Score
 When player one hit starts or the game ends, the score is displayed.
 The fields mean the following: